CiscoDevNet/Hyperflex-Hypercheck/ReadMe.txt

 • It also helps perform automated pre-upgrade checks to have a better upgrade experience.
 • The tool automates a list of checks on Hyperflex System saving time during Maintenance activity and Upgrade processes.

+NOTE: Always download latest version of the tool before you use it.
+Since the tool is enhanced frequently, using older version may result in missing important checks.

 Supported HX Versions
     1.8
     2.0